7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-AD-Device-Management.md

 Mobile Application Management (MAM) - Publish, push configure, secure, monitor and update mobile apps for your users.

-Microsoft Authenicated App is for secure sign-ins for all your online account using MFA, passwordless and password autofill - found on Appstores.'
+Microsoft Authenticated App is for secure sign-ins for all your online account using MFA, passwordless and password autofill - found on Appstores.'

 #### Azure AD Joined Devices